medic/cht-docs/content/en/apps/guides/hosting/4.x/self-hosting-single-node.md

 * cht_haproxy
 * cht-upgrade-service

 Take note of the `STATUS` column and make sure no errors are displayed there.
-If any container is restarting or mentioning any other error, check the logs using the `sudo docker logs <container-name>` command.
+If any container is restarting or mentioning any other error, check the logs using the `docker logs <container-name>` command.

 If all has gone well, nginx should now be listening at both port 80 and port 443.
 Port 80 has a permanent redirect to port 443, so you can only access the CHT using https.